 After looking at single-person budgets, let’s compare what a family of four can expect to pay each month in Liverpool.
 You’ll face estimated monthly costs (excluding rent) of £2,860.50.

-Liverpool’s overall costs are 35.6% cheaper than New York excluding rent, and rent is ~71.2% lower.
+Liverpool’s overall costs are roughly 35.6% cheaper than New York excluding rent, while average rents are approximately 71.2% lower.

 Rent and Housing Market Trends